AntonioLopga12/Final_Project_IRONHACK/GUION.md

 ### GUIÓN:

-Hydrogen is the most abundant element in the universe, on Earth we can find it in different chemical compositions, such as natural gas[3], petrol,coal and water.
-Through the different techniques we extract the H2 from them.
+Hydrogen is the most abundant element in the universe.
+On Earth Hydrogen is found in great quantities but mainly combined with other elements, finding it in sustances such as in water and Natural Gas, but it is barely present in our atmosphere, which contains just 0.00005%.
+This is why, to obtain hydrogen in the gaseous form, it must be produced through extraction from the molecules that contain it and it must be stored.[20]

 Hydrogen demand has grown more than threefold since 1975 and continue rising.
 Is almost entirely supplied from fossil fuels, with 6% of global natural gas and 2% of global coal going to hydrogen production.[4]
+**plot 1**Hydrogen deman through the years: **DATA** download as a csv.

 Nearly all of the hydrogen produced is used for refining petroleum, treating metals, producing fertilizer, and processing foods.
-U.S. petroleum refineries use hydrogen to lower the sulfur content of fuels.
+Petroleum refineries use hydrogen to lower the sulfur content of fuels.
 NASA began using liquid hydrogen in the 1950s as a rocket fuel, and one of the firsts to use hydrogen fuel cells to power the electrical systems on spacecraft.[7]
+[FUEL AND ROCKET IMAGE]

 Most of hydrogen produced comes from natural gas.
 The technique used to extract the H2, its called, Steam Methane Reforming (SMR), that involves high-temperature steam (700°C–1,000°C) and methane that is obtained from naural gas[8], this process coproduces carbon dioxide, and emits air Greenhouse Gas (GHG).[9]
+[SMR IMAGE]

-Another example, According to Hybrit’s research, a blast furnace emits 1,600 kgCO2 from the combustion of coking coal and oil to produce one ton of crude steel.[11]
+Another source of hydrogen as mentioned before is coal, that through a process we can obtain hydrogen.
+According to Hybrit’s research, a blast furnace emits 1,600 kgCO2 from the combustion of coking coal and oil to produce one ton of crude steel.[11]
+[COKING IMAGE]

+These are the cheap and most pullutant ways of obtaining H2.

+Nowadays, most of the hydrogen production (>90%) is “grey hydrogen” [12][show the hydrogen calssification image]

+“Green hydrogen”, “blue hydrogen” and “turquoise hydrogen” are GHG emissions-free or are characterised by lower GHG emissions-intensity.[12][show the hydrogen calssification image]

-The European Green Deal, approved 2020, is a set of policy initiatives by the European Commission with the overarching aim of making the European Union (EU) climate neutral in 2050 [10], this is one of the policies and economic  that are been aprooved in order to stop harmful enviromental emissions for the greater good and future generations.
+The European Green Deal, approved 2020, is a set of policy initiatives by the European Commission with the overarching aim of making the European Union (EU) climate neutral by 2050 [10], this is one of the policies and economic plans that are been aprooved by most economic powers in order to stop harmful enviromental emissions.

-“Green hydrogen”, “blue hydrogen” and “turquoise hydrogen” are GHG emissions-free or are characterised by lower GHG emissions-intensity, whereas “grey hydrogen” is GHG emissions-intensive.
-Nowadays, most of the hydrogen production (>90%) is “grey hydrogen”[12][show the hydrogen calssification image]

-As mentioned we can obtain Hydrogen from a very abundant material on earth, thai is... guess????
-Water, yes! with zero GMG emissions through the electrolisis a very simple process[show electrolisis image process, and explain the process],where we separate the Oxigen from the Hidrogen, and storage saftly.
+As mentioned we can obtain Hydrogen from an abundant sustance on earth, thai is... guess????
+Water, yes! with zero GMG emissions inthe production process.
+The actual method to obtained is through electrolisis, a very simple process ,where Oxigen get separated from the Hidrogen, and storage saftly.
+[show electrolisis image process, and explain the process]

 If not produced at the consumption site, hydrogen needs to be transported and stored to eventually be delivered to final users.
 Different means of transportation are available:

     * Pipelines: used to transport either gaseous hydrogen or hydrogen converted into ammonia;